juhasev/sample-ninja-help/sub-panel-location-mapping.md

 This option will add missing values only.

 #### No action
-No action, variable will not be mapped
+Take no action, variable will not be mapped.

+> Any "No action" variables will be absent from the detailed CSV report.

 ### Notification & results